Topics in Dynamic Modeling and Optimal Controls

 • Restricted access

-• PhD students at NHH
+• PhD candidates at NHH.

 • Required prerequisites

-Knowledge of medium advanced calculus and some familiarity with differential and difference equations and introductory probability theory
+Knowledge of medium advanced calculus and some familiarity with differential and difference equations and introductory probability theory.

 • Compulsory Activity